Peligrietzer/feral_machines/posts/pale_river.md

 <br>

 I remember two other times when you strangled me to death and all that shit.
-I remember that echoes on the Pale River strike with a jolt of agony.
+I remember echoes on the Pale River, struck with a jolt of agony.
 Oh Barbarian!
 I remember that acrid sheath of caress or the bite of a kitten moist at your heels!
 (It opened up horizons from which no one could escape.)